 - Public (Government) municipalities, enterprises, counties, and State of Colorado agencies.
 Federal agencies are encouraged to work with local entities and the local entity should be the grant recipient.
-Federal agencies are eligible, but only if the proposed project provides significant benefits to Colorado and the federal agency can make a compelling case for why a local non-federal partner cannot be the grant recipient. - Public (Districts) special, water and sanitation, conservancy, conservation, irrigation, and water activity enterprises - Private Incorporated mutual ditch companies, homeowners associations, and non-profit corporations - Private individuals, partnerships, and sole proprietors are eligible for Basin Funds but are not eligible for Statewide Funds. - Non-governmental organizations are broadly defined as any organization that is not part of the government.
+Federal agencies are eligible, but only if the proposed project provides significant benefits to Colorado and the federal agency can make a compelling case for why a local non-federal partner cannot be the grant recipient. - Public (Districts) authorities, Title 32/special districts, (conservancy, conservation, and irrigation districts, and water activity enterprises) - Private Incorporated mutual ditch companies, homeowners associations, and non-profit corporations - Private individuals, partnerships, and sole proprietors are eligible for Basin Funds but are not eligible for Statewide Funds.

+- Non-governmental organizations are broadly defined as any organization that is not part of the government.
 These organizations are typically non-profit but they also include forprofit corporations. - Covered Entities are eligible for grants or loans only if the applicant has adopted a water conservation plan, as defined in Section 37-60-126 C.R.S.